zopefoundation/z3c.table/src/z3c/table/README.txt

   5

 Now we can update and render the table again.
-But you will see that we only get a table size of 5 rows which is correct.
+But you will see that we only get a table size of 5 rows, which is correct.
 But the order doesn't depend on the numbers we see in cells:

   >>> batchingTable.update()